Things to Do in Olomouc Czech Republic – Day Trips From Prague

 Olomouc has not one but two squares, the Upper Square (Horní náměstí) and Lower Square (Dolní náměstí), both of which are located in the city center and steps from one another.
 You’ll undoubtaly visit both while exploring the Old Town.

 The two squares are a bountiful cornucopia of treats any visitor can happily fest their eyes upon, including colorful and historic buildings, ornate fountains, a towering Holy Trinity Column, and the unusually decorated astronomical clock carved into the impressive Town Hall.

 Set aside plenty of time to stroll around at a leisurely pace and enjoy all the sites and sounds the squares have to offer.
 There are so many cool buildings in both squares that we ourselves spent a hour just walking around and both areas trying to spot as many cool ornaments and design features as we could When you’re there see if you can find the dragon…

-Things to See in Olomouc’s Upper and Lower Squares
+Things to See in the Upper and Lower Squares of Olomouc Czech Republic

 Holy Trinity Column

 The Holy Trinity Column is comprised of the largest collection of Baroque statues in Central Europe (36 in total).
 It stands 32 meters tall and towers above the crowds adoring it from below.
 The column was constructed after the end of a plague in Moravia in the 1700s to show gratitude and to celebrate the catholic church.

 The impressive column is a sight to see.
 Anyone, including artists, children, the devout, and the curious tourst will marvel at its incredible beauty, especially on a sunny afternoon when it’s cloaked in a glorious golden sheen.

 Olomouc’s Town Hall, which still serves as the seat of the municipal government, dates back to the 15th century.
 This impressive structure stands tall in the center of the Upper Square next to the Holy Trinity Column.